 A recent trip around the Swansea and Gower coast in Wales in an RIB boat gave me the opportunity to see some of the most spectacular wildlife in the British Isles up close, and even for a short while enjoy a surprise visit from a pod of common dolphins, but it also showed me that there are some companies who are striving to get it right when it comes to responsible wildlife tourism practices, and how those practices are proving to be a huge benefit to them.

 Assembling at the picturesque Swansea Marina, the crew of the ‘Sea Serpent’, a ten foot long RIB created a relaxed, easy atmosphere as we kitted up with our waterproofs and safety gear, and I listened carefully as they explained what the trip would entail.

 Despite the fact that seals were a touted highlight of the tour, the trip itself wasn’t a specific wildlife spotting trip.
-In fact we were there simply to take a closer look at the spectacular scenery of the Gower coast and soak in some of the fascinating history and culture that the coastline was steeped in as I wrote about here, but the crew did mention that there was a chance that since the Gower coast was a haven for all sorts of wildlife, then we would probably see some.
+In fact we were there simply to take a closer look at the spectacular scenery of the Gower coast and soak in some of the fascinating history and culture that the coastline was steeped in, but the crew did mention that there was a chance that since the Gower coast was a haven for all sorts of wildlife, then we would probably see some.